-- Simmer broth for an additional 20 minutes.
-Set aside 1/2 cup of the broth.
+Simmer broth for an additional 20 minutes.
+Strain and set aside 1/2 cup of the cooking liquid.

-Chop chicken as finely as possible.
-You can use a food processor for this step.
-Grind into a fine meal.
+Chop chicken and ham as finely as possible.
+I recommend using a food processor for this.
+Transfer to a large bowl.

-- Add the chicken and the ham and continue to cook until the sauce boils.
-Refrigerate for about 3 hours until sauce is cool throughout.
+Pour the sauce mixture into the bowl and stir to thoroughly combine.
 NOTE: for quick cooling, you can spread the sauce on a baking dish.
-The thin layer will help the cooling process.
+The thin layer will help speed up the cooling process.

-- Can be frozen and reheated in the oven for 12 minutes at 350F.
+After they are cooked, croquettes can be frozen and later reheated in the oven for 12 minutes at 350F.